Feelings for Bygone Times? Meet the Italian Past Subjunctive

 Formation of the Perfect Subjunctive

-The perfect subjunctive is like the Italian passato prossimo except that the helper verbs (essere and avere) are used in their subjunctive present tense forms.
+The perfect subjunctive is like the passato prossimo except that the helper verbs (essere and avere) are used in their present subjunctive forms:

 Just as with the indicative passato prossimo, the choice of avere or essere depends on the main verb; you’ll make the same choice in the perfect subjunctive.